-Flowers stored towards the back can freeze in a regular fridge if it is too cold.
+Flowers stored towards the back could freeze in a regular fridge if the settings are too cold.

 Don't get upset if you don't have refrigeration available.
 Most flowers are fine without it and generally have a long life if sent to you straight from the farm.
 Simply mist your flowers frequently with Finishing Touch and store in a room with the air conditioning turned down until it is "chilly" and keep the room dark when you aren't working with your flowers.

 A cool basement or air conditioned room works well.
 In fact - most of the time your real concern is that the flowers arrive in soon enough so they can OPEN to their full beauty before arranging!